-Florida scrub roseling is a beautiful and delicate perennial wildflower in the dayflower family.
+Florida scrub roseling (Callisia ornata) is a beautiful and delicate perennial wildflower in the dayflower family.
 Its pinkish-purple blooms are three-petaled with six stamens topped by bright yellow anthers.
 Its leaves are long, thin and grasslike with entire margins.
 They are alternately arranged and form a sheath at the base of the stem.

 Florida scrub roseling typically blooms spring through autumn, but was recently spotted blooming in Brevard County.
 It is endemic to Florida and occurs naturally in scrub and sandhill habitats.